kateyharris/Javascript__UFOs/README.md

 ![DualFilter](https://user-images.githubusercontent.com/90797036/144683727-69d9f69f-dbc2-41b9-aedd-61b3f9f8e8ae.png)</b>

 ## _**Summary**_
 In summary the UFO Finder webpage is neat in that it allows for filtering for many things.
 There is room, however for improvement.
 The filter feature is case sensitive, and currenlty there is only data for the US, so the country filter is unneccessary.
-Perhaps upgrading the filter formating, and hidding filters that have only one options.
+Perhaps upgrading the filter formating, and hidding filters that have only one option would be best.
 Or it would be great to add a way for users to add their own sitings to enhance the volume of data.